FredaXin/blog_posts/creating_functions_for_EDA.md

                 'Exter Qual': <exter_qual_transformer>,
                 'Exter Cond': <exter_cond_transfomer>}
 ```

-The second part of the function is to use the `.map()` method to map this newly
+The second part of the function uses the `.map()` method to map each transformer function
 created function onto the dataframe.
 Note that a copy of the original
 dataframe will be created during this function.